'Nova, Phils, Flyers: Sports-filled day in Philly

 Then at 7 p.m., across the street at the Wells Fargo Center, the playoff push continues for the Flyers with Fan Appreciation Night.

-The Orange and Black host the Carolina Panthers, followed by the New York Rangers on Saturday to close the regular season.
+The Orange and Black host the Carolina Hurricanes, followed by the New York Rangers on Saturday to close the regular season.

 The Flyers need any combination of three points from wins and Florida losses to clinch.